 Academics

-Humanities O1121.
-Masterpieces of Western Art.
-3 points
+HUMA1121OC: Masterpieces of Western Art, 3 credits

 Art Humanities teaches students how to look at, think about, and engage in critical discussion of the visual arts.
 The course focuses on the formal structure of works of architecture, painting, and other media, as well as the historical context in which these works were made and understood.
 In addition to discussion-based classes like those held in New York, Art Humanities in Paris will make extensive use of the city through field trips to museums, buildings, and monuments.

-Humanities O1123.
-Masterpieces of Western Music.
-3 points
+HUMA1123OC: Masterpieces of Western Music, 3 credits

 Click here for the Columbia summer program grading policies.